nicleejy/NUS-Reminders-Bot/README.md

 # Contributing

 Contributions are what make the open source community such an amazing place to learn, inspire, and create.
-Any contributions you make are **greatly appreciated**.
+Any contributions you make are greatly appreciated!

 If you have a suggestion that would make this better, please fork the repo and create a pull request.